YangWenhao3906/YangWenhao3906.github.io/_pages/about.md

 Aloha! (｡･ω･｡)ﾉ♡  Welcome to my personal website!

-I'm a PhD candidate in Computer Software and Theory at [School of Computer Science](https://cs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/), advised by [Minghui Zhou](https://minghuizhou.github.io/) at [Open Source Software Data Analytics Lab](https://osslab-pku.github.io/), [Software Engineering Institute](http://www.sei.pku.edu.cn/).
+I'm a PhD student in Computer Software and Theory at [School of Computer Science](https://cs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/), advised by [Minghui Zhou](https://minghuizhou.github.io/) at [Open Source Software Data Analytics Lab](https://osslab-pku.github.io/), [Software Engineering Institute](http://www.sei.pku.edu.cn/).
 Before that, I received my Bachelor’s Degree in Information Security at [Harbin Institute of Technology](https://www.hit.edu.cn/) in 2023.

-My research interests mainly focus on mining software repository and empirical studies for open-source software(OSS) ecosystems.
-Recently I’m doing research on measuring developers in OSS ecosystems.
+My research interests mainly focus on open-source software(OSS) supply chain and OSS community.
 If you are interested in any of the research topics, feel free to contact me (yangwh@stu.pku.edu.cn) and we can start a collaboration!

 ## Education